Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Varying Prices on Product Variations is Tedious and Error-Prone =

 Want to add $5 to every blue product you sell?
-Maybe you sell jewelry with birthstones, and some stones just cost more than others.
-If all "large" products cost 8% more you have to manually calculate and change every "large" variation of every product.
+Maybe you sell jewelry with birthstones and some stones just cost more than others.
+If all "X-Large" products cost 7.5% more, you have to manually calculate and change every "X-Large" variation of every product.

 = Markup by Attribute Adds 'Markup' to Attribute Terms =